Bobberns/Target_Trial_Emulation/README.md

 7. Deadline is 2 weeks from today: February 28, 2025 at 11:59 pm.

 **HINT:** For those who dont have a thesis topic yet, you can actually develop a thesis topic out of this assignment.

+*"I  dont mind you use A.I. tools with this assignment, but if you do please include your prompts in the submission."*